Medically Reviewed by Rajesh Bajaj, MD

 “Cancer is not one disease,” says McLeod Cancer Committee Chair Dr. Rajesh Bajaj.
-“In fact, it is a group of perhaps thousands of different diseases, which have some common characteristics.
+“It fact, it’ a group of perhaps thousands of different diseases, which have some common characteristics.
 For this reason, cancer treatments are very complex and increasingly personalized.”

 Although each patient’s treatment must be calculated uniquely, the options fall into three main categories: Medications, Chemotherapy and Radiation Therapy.

 Medications are often used in combination with “Chemo” or Radiation Therapy, usually to reduce nausea or to protect the body from infection when treatment hinders the body’s immune system.

 Chemotherapy covers a broad range of treatments, using more than 100 cancer-killing drugs.
 They can be administered as an IV, by hypodermic (like a flu shot), liquid or pill taken by mouth.
 In some cases, such as breast cancer, women may be given chemotherapy before surgery to make the mass smaller and easier to remove.
 Or they may be given chemo after surgery to reduce the risk of cancer returning.
 Chemotherapy is also used when a cancer has spread beyond the original site to other parts of the body (metastasized).

 Chemo is designed to kill cancer cells.
 It also kills some healthy cells, but the damage is generally not permanent.
 Patients receive treatment over a period of days, weeks or months with breaks to allow the body to rebuild its strength.